 The tobacco industry even created youth prevention programs in an attempt to deflect public concern for youth smoking.

 What impact does all this have?
-Of all adult smokers nationwide, 88 percent began smoking while in their teens, or earlier, and two-thirds became regular smokers before they reached the age of 19.1
+Of all adult smokers nationwide, 87 percent began smoking while in their teens, or earlier, and almost two-thirds became regular smokers before they reached the age of 19.1

 In 1998, the tobacco industry signed the Master Settlement Agreement, vowing to stop targeting youth.
 However, in 2011, 48 percent of middle school and 54 percent of high school students reported seeing tobacco ads in magazines.
 Youth are also exposed to pro-tobacco images through the internet; in 2011, 40 percent of adolescents were exposed to pro-tobacco images on the internet.2